docpad-archive/documentation/01-start/07-troubleshoot.html.md

 ### I got "npm ERR!
 Failed to parse json"
-Run your project's `package.json` file through [jsonlint](http://jsonlint.com/), there is likely to be an error somewhere in it, perhaps a missing semicolon somewhere, a missing quote or a missing/misplaced comma.
+Check your project's package.json file with [JSONLint](http://jsonlint.com/), to ensure it does not contain any errors, such as missing semicolons, quotes or commas.

 ### I'm got permission errors when I installed things